Pet Passport Malta

 rabies vaccination.
 Samples must be processed at approved

-your pet can enter Malta 90 days after the date the blood was
+pet can enter Malta 90 days after the date the blood was drawn and

 a high rabies country.